wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_master_worker/master_worker_multiple.md

    <div markdown="1" class="ui segment content">

-When there are fewer tasks that workers, it is critical to pick the right workers (which ECT does very well).
+When there are fewer tasks that workers, it is critical to pick the right workers (which the "earliest completion" strategy does very well).
 But as we add tasks, all workers are used to run the first batch of tasks.
 Then the fastest workers will become idle first, and used again.
 So as the number of tasks grows, we would expect all strategies to behave more similarly.
 This is confirmed in simulation using 80 tasks and 20 workers:

-  - "highest flop / random": [9.20 sec : 12.51 sec : 21.11 sec]
+  - highest flop / random: [9.20 sec : 12.51 sec : 21.11 sec]
-  - "highest flop / fastest": [9.32 sec : 12.85 sec : 17.95 sec]
+  - highest flop / fastest: [9.32 sec : 12.85 sec : 17.95 sec]
-  - "highest flop / best-connected": [9.90 sec : 12.79 sec : 18.81 sec]
+  - highest flop / best-connected: [9.90 sec : 12.79 sec : 18.81 sec]
-  - "highest flop / ECT": [9.50 sec : 13.08 sec : 18.02 sec]
+  - highest flop / earliest completion: [9.50 sec : 13.08 sec : 18.02 sec]

-And important observation is that random really look as good  as anything else now!
-And in fact, ECT is a bit worse
+The main observation is that random really look as good  as anything else now!
+And in fact, earliest completion is a bit worse!
+Welcome to the confusing world of scheduling strategies.

 </div>
 </div>